humble/interview-public/topcontributors/python/README.md

 5. Leave the terminal open -- closing it will kill your server.
 Also, as you develop, there will be useful output that appears in the terminal window.

-6. Navigate to [http://localhost:8080/](http://localhost:8080/) in your browser to access the application.
+6. Open the application in your browser.
+If you are using Cloud Shell, you can do this by clicking the preview button in the top-right corner of the IDE, then by clicking "Preview on port 8080".
+If not using Cloud Shell, then navigate to [http://localhost:8080/](http://localhost:8080/) in your browser.

 7. The server will automatically detect any files you change.
 Once you have modified a file, wait 2 or 3 seconds, and then refresh your browser to see the results of your changes.